webpage by Paul Ridenour

 Photo by David Ridenour

-Three of David Ridenour Jr.'s daughters married into the Roser family and two sons married Bent sisters
+Three of David Ridenour Jr.'s daughters married into the Roser family and thee sons married Bent sisters

 Lydia Ridenour married Isaac Roser